Jim Poole (pitcher): Honors and awards

 Poole was inducted into the Georgia Tech Sports Hall of Fame in 1997.

 Later life

-Following retirement at the end of the 2000 season, Poole was a fundraiser and supporter of the Alexander Tharpe Fund for the Georgia Teach baseball program.
+Following retirement at the end of the 2000 season, Poole was a fundraiser and supporter of the Alexander Tharpe Fund for the Georgia Tech baseball program.
 In 2010, he began serving as the pitching coach at Johns Creek High School in Fulton County, Georgia.
 He subsequently worked as an advisor for the Baseball Division of BIP Wealth.

 In 2021, Poole was diagnosed with amyotrophic lateral sclerosis (ALS).
 After his diagnosis, he worked to raise awareness for ALS with the Major League Baseball ALS board and Georgia Tech.

 Poole died from ALS at age 57 on October 6, 2023, in Alpharetta, Georgia.